truonglvx/hapi-learnyoureact/README.md

 I tried to keep solutions 1-1 with the proposed Express based solutions to serve as a comparison of the two frameworks.

+To run:

+- clone repository
+- cd hapi-learnyoureact
+- npm i
+- each directory contains a solution to the associated learnyoureact exercise

 As always, questions / feedback welcomed.